python-cmd2/cmd2/docs/features/initialization.rst

   support commands that are only available during specific states of the application.
 This dictionary's keys are the command names and its values are DisabledCommand objects.
+- **doc_header**: Set the header used for the help function's listing of documented functions
 - **echo**: if ``True``, each command the user issues will be repeated to the screen before it is executed.
 This is particularly useful when running scripts.
 This behavior does not occur when running a command at the prompt.